Phone: (619) 233-4692

 Self-Guided Museum Tours: Tuesday-Saturday 10am-6pm and Sunday 9am-3pm

 Admission: $5 per person or $4 for seniors

 Dog-Friendly: No Kid-Friendly: Yes

-Located in the heart of the gaslamp remains downtown’s oldest standing structure known as the Gaslamp Museum.
-Built in 1850 by William Heath Davis, this house is what was known as a "salt box" family home, shipped from the East Coast to CA by boat around Cape Horn.
+Located in the heart of the Gaslamp District remains downtown’s oldest standing structure known as the Gaslamp Museum.
+Built in 1850 by William Heath Davis, this house is what was known as a “salt box” family home, shipped from the East Coast to CA by boat around Cape Horn.

 Davis was the original founder of New Town San Diego, an attempt to build a new community closer to San Diego Bay than the original Old Town San Diego, which was located more than a mile from navigable water.
 Davis and his partners bought 160 acres of land and laid out streets, a large wharf, and a warehouse.

 The local residents referred to the project as New Town.
 The area is now Downtown San Diego, while the site of the original settlement is still referred to as Old Town.

 Ironically enough, the William Heath Davis House wasn’t even Davis’s house.
 It was of the same style and age of the Davis home that was on State and F Streets but Davis never actually lived in the home and sadly died in relative poverty.